Section 1.3.3 of the Student Complaints Procedure sets out what you can complain about.

 A complaint submitted by one student (the Lead Student) as representative of a group of named students, where the issue/s raised is the same or substantially the same in each case, will be accepted and investigated in accordance with the Student Complaints Procedure.
 The Lead Student must provide evidence that they are acting on behalf of and with the consent of the other named students.
 All communication from the University will be with the Lead Student, who will be responsible for disseminating information to other members of the group.

 Yes.
 Sometimes things can go wrong and may not be resolved or there may be no suitable redress.
 It is useful, however, for such matters to be brought to the attention of the University so that it can investigate and, if appropriate, take steps to ensure that there is no recurrence.
+This can provide useful feedback for the University.
 Complaints of this nature can therefore act as useful feedback for the University.
 You can seek advice on whether or not to pursue such a complaint or simply inform the Students’ Union or your class representative who may raise the issue on your behalf.

 You can stop the process at any time by speaking to the person dealing with your Stage 1 complaint or by writing to the Investigating Officer or Academic Affairs explaining the reasons for requesting an end to a Stage 2 investigation.